The Web

 Print

-this quiz and make at least 30" of undistracted time to write in your answers.
+the quiz and make at least 30" of undistracted time to write your answers

 Try answering each question out loud as you

-answer - they're just as instructive as your answers!
+answer these questions.
+They're just as instructive as your answers!

 My communication effectiveness with important adults and kids